 Certbot allows you to generate certificates directly on the server that hosts your website.
 In my example, this is not the case.

-I choose to opt to manual configuration.
+I chose to opt for manual configuration.
 This requires you to copy and paste commands into another terminal session, which may be on a different computer.
 We will therefore perform the creation in two steps:

-- The second will be to create the public and private keys.
+2. The second is to create the public and private keys.

-directory directly in the top-level directory (“web root”) containing the files served by your webserver.
+The http challenge will ask you to place a file with a specific name and specific content in the /.well-known/acme-challenge/ directory, directly in the top-level directory (“web root”) containing the files served by your web server.
 In essence it’s the same as the webroot plugin, but not automated.

-challenge, certbot will ask you to place a TXT DNS record with specific contents under the domain name consisting of the hostname for which you want a certificate issued, prepended by_acme-challenge
+When using the dns challenge, certbot will ask you to place a TXT DNS record with specific contents under the domain name consisting of the hostname for which you want a certificate issued, prepended by _acme-challenge.

 certbot certonly -d [YOUR DOMAIN] --manual --preferred-challenges http

-You will receive instruction to add a file into the .well-know
+You will receive instructions to add a file into the .well-known folder.

-When the pems are generated, you can clean you file inside .well-known
+When the PEMs are generated, you can clean up the files inside the .well-known folder.

-If you are using an Asp.net core web site in version 3.1 or less, you must tell the middleware responsible for the static files to consider the .well-known folder.
-Here’s an article that gives you how to do this : Include .well-known folder in your asp.net core project
+If you are using an ASP.NET Core website in version 3.1 or earlier, you must tell the middleware responsible for the static files to take the .well-known folder into account.
+Here’s an article that explains how to do this: Include .well-known folder in your asp.net core project

 Create the PFX certificate file